permach-tech/Azure-Resume-Python/README.md

 ## CI/CD

-- Created CI/CD action for the frontend, everytime a change is pushed to a file in infra/frontend, the changes are deployed and updated to the azure blob storage
+- Created CI/CD action for the frontend, everytime a change is pushed to a file in infra/frontend, the changes are deployed and updated to the azure blob storage.
-- Actions tested on VSCode via Github Action extension
+- Actions tested on VSCode via Github Action extension.
-- Secrets stored in Github
+- Secrets stored in Github.